awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 ![\[AWS Database Migration Service All in one VPC example\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-scenarioAllVPC.png)

 The VPC security group used in this configuration must allow ingress on the database port from the replication instance\.
 You can do this in a couple of ways\.
 You can ensure that the security group used by the replication instance has ingress to the endpoints\.
-Or you can explicitly allow the private IP address of the replication instance\.
+Or you can allow the VPC CIDR range, NAT GW Elastic IP, or private IP address of the replication instance if you are using one\.
+But we do not recommend you use the private IP address of the replication instance, because it can break your replication if the replication IP address changes\.

 ### Configuration with two VPCs<a name="CHAP_ReplicationInstance.VPC.Configurations.ScenarioVPCPeer"></a>